coiled/benchmarks/AB_environments/README.md

     work-stealing: False
 ```

-The third and final file defines creation options to the dask cluster.
+The third file defines creation options to the dask cluster.
 It must be
 formatted as follows:
 ```yaml
 default: